 The second type of squatter are those who tend to look pitched forward at the bottom of the lift.
 These are the people with long femurs in relation to their torso, thus creating a squat that looks more like a good morning coming out the hole.
 Again, this isn’t a bad thing, we can’t change how our bodies are built, but it’s just a different “look” to the squat.
 People with this form typically have strong backs in comparison to their legs.

-Regardless of where your squat falls, the following 4 cues can be used to improve your squat, particularly for raw lifters.
+Regardless of where your squat falls, the following squat cues can be used to improve your squat.

 The squat really starts in your set up.
 This often over-looked aspect by a lot of beginners is perhaps, in my opinion, the easiest and most impactful cue because if you’re not prepared from the start, your squat will go to shit real quick, regardless of how “perfect” it may be.
 Whether you are implementing the high or low bar set up, the idea of squeezing your elbows together remains.
 Your hands should be placed as close to your shoulders as your mobility will allow.
 Elbows should be pointing back behind you as you think about pulling them “together” or towards the spine.
 Again, this will look different on everyone, but the concept remains the same.
 Squeezing your elbows together will allow your upper back to create a “shelf” and secure the bar into place.
 This tightness will also help mitigate any discomfort caused by the bar while helping to implement cue #2.

-Cue 2: “Drive your back into the bar”
+Squat Cue #2: “Drive your back into the bar”

-Cue 3: “Knees to the wall in front of you”
+Squat Cue #3: “Knees to the wall in front of you”

 Over the last few years, I started to see some trends amongst my athletes as I began coaching the squat more and more.
 Some of these trends would also show during my own training so I knew I had to figure out a way to combat some of these slight technical flaws to not only help my people but ascend me to the next level.
 “Stay strong in your legs” is a pretty broad way of saying be intentional in your reps by grounding your legs throughout the entire move.
 Let me explain.